Early Bird: Save 10% on all courses! Enrol before 29th February.

 But what you might not know is this: we’re in the early days of a massive, global reskilling project.
 According to the World Economic Forum, employers expect to upskill and reskill 70% of their employees by 2025.

-If you just completed your Professional Certificate or Diploma, you’re ahead of the curve.
-And you can use your qualification to make that career change or go for the promotion you know you’re ready for.
+If you just completed your Professional Academy Certificate or Diploma, you’re ahead of the curve.
+And you can use your certification to make that career change or go for the promotion you know you’re ready for.

-How can you use your new qualification to land your next job?
+How can you use your new certification to land your next job?
 Use these tips to brand yourself and upsell your upskilling experience.

 Step 1: Share, Share, Share